When I was planning this post, I did a search on “What Wedding Stationery Do I Need?”

 There we have it.
 It’s your wedding, it’s your budget, and there’s no one-size-fits all for wedding stationery.
 Have a chat to your stationer about what you actually want, and what will work best for you.

-I’ll tackle the mind-boggling array of On-The-Day stationery in another post, which I’ll link to here when it goes up.
+I’ll tackle the mind-boggling array of On-The-Day stationery in another post.
 In the meantime, happy planning!